San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- San Diego State's games this season have gone over 40.5 points five of 10 times.
+- San Diego State and its opponents have combined to score more than 41 points in five of 10 games this season.

-- UNLV's games have gone over 40.5 points in eight of nine chances this season.
+- UNLV and its opponents have combined to score more than 41 points in eight of nine games this season.

-- Friday's total is 8.7 points lower than the two team's combined 49.2 points per game average.
+- The two teams combine to average 49.2 points per game, 8.2 more than the total in this contest.

-- The 48.9 points per game these two squads have allowed their opponents to score this season are 8.4 more than the 40.5 total in this contest.
+- This contest's over/under is 7.9 points fewer than the 48.9 these two squads combine to give up per game in 2021.

-- The 40.5-point over/under for this game is 13.9 points below the 54.4 points per game average total in Rebels games this season.
+- The 54.4 PPG average total in Rebels games this season is 13.4 points more than this game's over/under.

 San Diego State Stats and Trends

-- San Diego State is 3-0 against the spread and 3-0 overall this season when the team records more than 31.8 points.
+- San Diego State is 3-0 against the spread and 3-0 overall this season when the team puts up more than 31.8 points.

-- When San Diego State amasses over 411.2 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that San Diego State churns out more than 411.2 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Aztecs have 11 giveaways this season, while the Rebels have 15 takeaways .
+- The Aztecs have turned the ball over 11 times this season, four fewer than the Rebels have forced (15).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.